girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Credit Card Fraud Detection/README.md

 * Display Confusion Matrix

+## Logistic Regression:
+Logistic regression is an algorithm used for classification where the predicted variable y is a discrete value.<br>
+Examples of classification problems:<br>
+* Email: spam/ not spam<br>
+* Tumor: malignant/ benign<br>
+Such classification problems are known as binary classification where the predicted variable y can take only two values that is either 0 or 1/ spam or not spam.<br>
+In a multi-class classification problem, the predicted variable y can take more than two values like 0,1, or 2.

 ## Decision Tree:
 A decision tree is a graphical representation of all the possible solutions to a decision based on some conditions.<br>
 ![image](https://user-images.githubusercontent.com/89564985/141346256-63184b7f-0261-4421-8fc9-1ec3a089df8d.png)<br>